paralin/quic-channel/README.md

 The daemon expects the following files to be given:

  - **ca.crt**: a single certificate, used as the root.
  - **cert.crt**: one or more certificates, first cert is the server cert, previous are intermediates.
- - **key.pem**: private key for the last certificate in the cert.crt.
+ - **key.pem**: private key for the first certificate in the cert.crt.

 ## Connectivity